Scene formed of XGen 'archive' cube primitives driven by a texture map

 XGen is a powerful tool that offers many creative opportunities for positioning an arbitrary number of primitives either randomly or uniformly placed.
 You can use texture files with XGen Descriptions to specify the location and density of primitive generation as well as to control the number of primitive attributes.
 This tutorial will show you how you can very easily use a texture map to 'drive' the length, width and depth of an XGen primitive.
-These primitives can range from spheres, splines or as in the example below, geometry that has been exported as an archive.'Pyramid shape' archive distribution driven by a texture map (render)'Pyramid shape' archive distribution driven by a texture map (hardware render)
+These primitives can range from spheres, splines or as in the example below, geometry that has been exported as an archive.

 You are really only limited to your imagination as to what you can achieve using this method.
 Uses for this tutorial could range from using a map to drive the position of some trees on a landscape or as in this case, be used to create an odd looking face:

-Select the polygon plane and go to XGen>Create Description.
+- Select the polygon plane and go to Generate> Create Description.
 This will open up the Create XGen Description below.

-Choose the Spheres primitive.
-Leave the other default setting alone and click on Create.
+- Choose Spheres primitive.
+Leave the other default settings alone and select Create.

 This is used to define the length attribute using the texture map and 200 is the Map Resolution that we defined earlier.